Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 - 7 simultaneous connections

-- 45-day money-back guarantee — longest on this list
+- 45-day money-back guarantee — the best on this list

 Pricing: